decheng-zhang/clustering-protocol-for-NLOS-WSN/README.md

 Average number of "unclustered sensors" per round LEACH-3D >> NSGA-CH-NLOS == PSO-CH

+### New Exper Proposing 1
+Take wide into consideration (portions above the elevation) --> Improve on the matrix

-### Proposing
+### New Exper Proposing 2
-Demonstrate Coverage performance between three algorithm.
+Evaluate the Coverage performance between three algorithms.

 ## Software Specs